OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-04.md

 ## Galatians 4:19

-My dear children, for whom I am again in the pains of childbirth until Christ is formed in you,
+My beloved children, for whom I am again in the pains of childbirth until Christ is formed in you,

 ## Galatians 4:20